SupremeEvilGod/ML3-Stock-Price-Prediction-Using-Linear-Regression/README.md

 ## Dataset

-The dataset is fetched in real-time from stock data APIs (like Yahoo Finance) and contains the following columns:
+The dataset is fetched in real-time from stock data APIs (like Yahoo Finance/Alpha Vantage API/IEX Cloud API) and contains the following columns:

 - **Datetime:** Timestamp of the stock price
 - **Open:** Opening price of the stock